Parking and Traffic

 HOW SHOULD MY PARKING PERMIT BE DISPLAYED?

-Permits must be hanging outward from your rearview mirror.
+Permits in hang tags must be displayed outward from your rearview mirror.

 FOR HOW LONG A PERIOD IS MY PERMIT VALID?

-Your permit will be valid for as long a period as you are continuously enrolled at Hofstra as a student, or remain a member of the University faculty, staff, and administration unless otherwise indicated by public announcement.
+Your permit will be valid for as long as you are continuously enrolled at Hofstra as a student, or remain a member of the University faculty, staff, and administration, unless otherwise indicated by public announcement.
 You are responsible for all summonses issued to the vehicles so registered.

 ARE THERE ANY SPECIAL PARKING PRIVILEGES?